Gambia Flag Home Page

 Middle East

-USA & Canada (East Coasts)
+USA & Canada (East Coast)

 • The main motorised broadcasting dish is at Kanifing and measures 7.3m in diameter and is pointing towards Intelsat (IS 901) 18 degrees west.

-Top of Page
+Top

 Information: